John Cowell removed from court due to outburst during Nia Wilson’s murder trial

 Nia died slowly as she bled on the train platform.
 Her sisters looked shocked and in disbelief of what just happened.
 Her older sister, who was also stabbed in the neck, tried to help Nia stop bleeding by holding her neck.
 Nia called her father screaming.
 Police performed cpr but she died on the platform.

 KRON4 Digital Reporter Amy Larson is in the courtroom covering the trial daily.
-You can stay up-to-date on KRON4.com and by watching KRONon.
+Find the latest stories on the trial here

 Latest stories: